 Between now and April 30th, 2021, hospitals, psychiatric hospitals, and Critical Access Hospitals must share electronic Admission, Discharge, Transfer (ADT) based event notifications (e-notifications) with other providers in order to comply with Centers for Medicare and Medicaid Services’ (CMS’) Interoperability and Patient Access Rule.

-While complying with CoP could be challenging in the limited time remaining, there’s good news.
+CMS’ Conditions of Participation compliance could be challenging in the limited time remaining, there’s good news.
 If your organization is in a state where Audacious Inquiry’s industry-leading real-time encounter notifications technology is available, you can take the fast track to compliance without having to sacrifice quality or security.

 Audacious Inquiry supports the exchange of real-time ADT data sharing services, which can be accessed through regional health information organizations (HIOs), Medicaid Agencies, or Hospital Associations in Maryland, Washington D.C., Delaware, Pennsylvania, West Virginia, Tennessee, North Carolina, Georgia, Florida, Louisiana, Texas, Minnesota, California, and Alaska.

 Take our compliance assessment to find out if your organization is on track to comply with the CMS Conditions of Participation.

 By leveraging Audacious Inquiry’s services as an intermediary to support Conditions of Participation compliance, your organization will: